 If you are a growing e-commerce retailer, your operational complexities are growing.
 Before things get too far along, it makes sense to look at every aspect of your operation, including fulfillment.

-Here's some informations and questions that you can use to decide what works for your enterprise.
+Here's some information and questions that you can use to decide what works for your enterprise.

 Cost Factors to Compare